diging/giles-eco-docker/README.md

 * `8082`: your Cepheus instance; the webapp is running at `http://locahost:8082/cepheus`
 * `8083`: your Cassiopeia instance; the webapp is running at `http://locahost:8083/cassiopeia`
 * `8084`: your Andromeda instance; the webapp is running at `http://localhost:8084/andromeda`

+If you are using `develop`, there is an additional app running:
+* `8085`: your September instance; the webapp is running at `http://localhost:8085/september`

 ## Configuration
 1. Once up and running, go to Giles and login as admin (bottom of the page) with admin/admin.